What Is The Difference Between Bipolar 1 And 2?

 • Poor, impulsive decision making

-• Feeling upbeat, talkative, and happier than usual
+• Feeling upbeat, talkative, and much happier than usual

-• An average or slightly enhanced ability to perform at work and home life
+• An average or enhanced ability to perform at work and home life

 • Feeling more creative and productive than usual

-• Being in a good mood for seemingly no reason
+• Being in a very good mood for seemingly no reason

 Symptoms of depressive episodes

-Major depressive episodes are periods of low mood and decreased energy.
-People with bipolar II disorder may the following signs of acute bipolar depression:
+Major depressive episodes are periods of low mood and decreased energy that can accompany both types, but are required only for a diagnosis of type II.
+The following are signs of acute bipolar depression:

 • Intense feelings of sadness or disinterest in most activities